tzesam/gettingandcleaningdata/README.md

 ###Part 4

-The "features" file contains the labels for 561 features Label the features on the merged datafile as column names.
+The "features" file contains the labels for 561 features.
+Label the features on the merged datafile as column names.

 ###Part 5